solana-developers/professional-education/README.md

 Google Maps link: [https://maps.google.com]

 🤓 What: The training will cover the basics of cryptography, blockchain, and Solana from the ground up, with frequent hands-on labs.
-By the end of the boot camp, you will be able to create and transfer tokens, mint NFTs, and build on-chain applications.
+By the end of the training, you will be able to create and transfer tokens, mint NFTs, and build on-chain applications.

 ☝️ Requirements: